hanan-bhatti/transitFLOW-cli/README.md

 - Use Windows Terminal or PowerShell for best experience
 - Ensure terminal supports ANSI escape codes
 - Try running as administrator if colors don't appear
-- Try to make the text size small with ctrl + '-' to view titles correctly

 **File Permission Errors**
 - Ensure write permissions in the project directory